 A: Our research does not indicate that we have a widespread problem with drug use at CJ.
 However, we know that CJ students, just like adolescents everywhere, are faced with difficult decisions about whether to use and abuse drugs and alcohol.
 Our program is not a response to substance abuse at CJ, but a preventive and educational initiative that will allow us to better serve our students, their families, and our community.

-Q: Beyond the voluntary year, will parents have to pay an additional fee to cover the cost of this program?
+Q: Will parents have to pay an additional fee to cover the cost of this program?

 Q: Is this an invasion of privacy?